h1dz/Cyber/README.md

 - Currently working on a script that will make gobuster run recurssively and also a script that will check for live local subnets and run a port scan on each using default system tools.

 ### **openai.sh**
-- Bash script using the openai API to interact with chatGPT via CLI.
+- Linux Bash script using the openai API to interact with chatGPT via CLI.
 Not perfect but works.
 Just enter your API Key and ready to go!

+### **openai.bat**
+- Windows Batch script using the ChatGPT API via command prompt CLI.
+Ensure to enter your API key in the code.

 ### **ping.sh**
 - Simple script to ping the host and determine what OS is running.